 - Upload your SSP and POA&M into the DoD Supplier Performance Risk System (SPRS), as required by DFARS 252.204-7019.

-- Work towards fixing any gaps in security starting with highest risk to lowest.
+- Work towards fixing any gaps in security, starting with the highest risk to the lowest.

-For the most cost-effective way to meet compliance, you need a roadmap based around the security lifecycle.
-You need to understand the impact to revenue and business operations.
+You need a roadmap based on the security lifecycle for the most cost-effective way to meet compliance.
+You need to understand the impact on revenue and business operations.

 The Path to CMMC Compliance

 Corserva provides NIST assessments for DoD contractors and subcontractors who need to comply with NIST 800-171.
-We can create SSPs and POA&Ms, as well as perform required remediation identified during an assessment.
+We can create SSPs and POA&Ms and perform the required remediation identified during an assessment.

 Corserva is listed on the Marketplace of the CMMC Accreditation Body (CMMC-AB).
 As a CMMC-AB Registered Provider Organization™ (RPO), Corserva can advise companies in preparation for a CMMC assessment by a C3PAO.

 Corserva offers an easy process for your organization to self-attest to CMMC (if eligible) or prepare for a CMMC assessment.
 Request a quote today to protect your government contracts and prevent cyber threats.